Last updated: May 19, 2026

 Recognizing Laminitis Before It’s Too Late

 You have a narrow window.
-Horses don’t suddenly founder—there are always warning signs if you know what to look for.
+Horses don’t suddenly founder — there are always warning signs if you know what to look for.
 I check digital pulses on my at-risk horses every morning during spring and fall.
-Takes 3 minutes total.
-Those 3 minutes have caught 4 developing cases over 15 years.
+Three minutes total.
+Those three minutes have caught four developing cases over 15 years.

 The digital pulse is the earliest warning sign you’ll get.
 A healthy horse has a pulse so faint you can barely feel it.
 An inflamed hoof causes blood vessels to swell, creating a strong, throbbing, bounding pulse.
-I practice this on healthy horses monthly, so my fingers know what normal feels like—when that pulse hits hard, I know I’m looking at inflammation.
+I practice this on healthy horses monthly — when that pulse hits hard, I know I’m looking at inflammation.

-What Research Shows: Hooves consistently warmer than usual on both sides for over 12 hours indicate laminitis may develop within 24–48 hours (Veterinary Evidence study on hoof temperature).
-A bounding pulse is your red flag—act immediately.
-The American College of Veterinary Surgeons (ACVS) laminitis guidance lists increased digital pulse and warm hooves as key clinical findings in acute laminitis and emphasizes immediate veterinary attention and supportive care.
+Research shows hooves consistently warmer than usual on both sides for over 12 hours indicate laminitis may develop within 24–48 hours (Veterinary Evidence study on hoof temperature).
+The American College of Veterinary Surgeons lists increased digital pulse and warm hooves as key clinical findings in acute laminitis and emphasizes immediate veterinary attention.

-- Bounding Digital Pulse (Earliest Sign): A strong, throbbing pulse felt at the back of the fetlock.
-If you can feel it without pressing hard, it is abnormal and warrants immediate attention.
+- Bounding digital pulse (earliest sign): Strong, throbbing pulse at the back of the fetlock.
+If you can feel it without pressing hard, it is abnormal — call your vet

-- Heat in Hooves: Consistently warmer-than-usual hooves, especially around the coronary band.
-Always compare feet; persistent heat for 12+ hours is a major red flag.
+- Heat in hooves: Consistently warmer-than-usual hooves, especially around the coronary band.
+Persistent heat for 12+ hours is a major red flag

-- Reluctance to Move: A “walking on eggshells” gait or hesitation on hard ground.
-You may notice the horse shifting weight constantly to find a comfortable spot.
+- Reluctance to move: A walking-on-eggshells gait or hesitation on hard ground; horse shifts weight constantly to find a comfortable position

-- The Sawhorse Stance: Front legs stretched forward with hind legs camped under.
-This is the horse’s attempt to unload the painful front hooves—this indicates an advanced stage.
+- Sawhorse stance: Front legs stretched forward, hind legs camped under — the horse’s attempt to unload painful front hooves.
+This is an advanced stage

 The Ice Protocol: Early Days Have the Most Impact